reqnroll/Reqnroll.VisualStudio/doc/AssetsAndEvents.md

 ## ProjectScope (IProjectScope)

-Represents a phisycal project within a solution (solution folders or temporary solutions do not have project scope).
+Represents a physical project within a solution (solution folders or temporary solutions do not have project scope).

-From Deveroom's prespective the project can be of the following kinds.
+From Deveroom's perspective the project can be of the following kinds.

 * Reqnroll Test Project -- a project that is configured to use Reqnroll and contains feature files (ie. there are tests to be run from the project).
-* Reqnroll Lib Project -- a project that is configured to use Reqnroll, but does not contain feature files, but used to share step definitions or other bindigns for other Reqnroll Test Projects.
+* Reqnroll Lib Project -- a project that is configured to use Reqnroll, but does not contain feature files, but used to share step definitions or other bindings for other Reqnroll Test Projects.
 * Feature File Container Project -- a project that contains feature files, but it is not configured to use Reqnroll.
 It might use another BDD tool or Deveroom was not able to detect